-This option allows students to take all courses required for admission to most medical schools while completing requirements for the B.S. degree in Respiratory Therapy.
+This option allows students to take all courses required for admission to most medical schools while completing requirements for the B.S.
+R.T. degree.
 After completing the degree, graduates may, at their option, apply for admission to medical school; if accepted, they may decide to work as a respiratory therapist before and during medical school.
 Regardless of medical school admission status, graduates have a marketable professional credential in healthcare.